No products in the cart.

 11. Single Step Forward/Backward

 Stand with your feet slightly apart.
-Lift right foot off floor and take one step forward.
-Move foot back to starting position, then take one step backwards and return again.
+Lift your right foot off the floor and take one step forward.
+Move your foot back to its starting position, then take one step backwards and return again.
 Repeat with left leg.
 Do this 10 times.

 12. Single Step Side to Side

-Lift right leg off floor, then take one step to the right.
-Return to starting position, then repeat on left side.
+Lift your right leg off floor, then take one step to the right.
+Return to the starting position, then repeat on the left side.
 Do this 10 times.

 13. Swing One Leg Forward and Back

-Stand on one foot and hold the other in the air.
-Next, start swinging the foot that is already in the air forward and backwards.
+Stand on one foot, holding the other slightly lifted off the ground.
+Next, swing the lifted foot forward and backwards.
 Do this for 30 seconds, then switch to other foot.
 Repeat 10 times.

 14. Swing One Leg Side to Side

 Stand on one foot again.
-Then swing the leg that is in the air across your body until it is in front of your other leg.
-Do this for 30 seconds then switch to other foot.
+Then swing your other leg side to side, crossing the front of your body and then back out to the side.
+Do this for 30 seconds then switch to the other foot.
 Repeat 10 times.

-For a good demonstration of a few of the advanced balance exercises covered above, check out this video:
+For a good demonstration of a few of the advanced balance exercises described above, check out this video:

-Bonus: Tai Chi Balance Exercises for TBI Patients
+Tai Chi Balance Exercises for Brain Injury Patients

-What’s more, it’s also an effective way to acclimate to balancing in multiple positions.
-This means you can learn to keep your balance when you encounter rough or uneven pavement or get stuck in a busy crowd.
+Furthermore, tai chi is also an effective way to acclimate to balancing in various positions.
+These skills can translate into helping survivors keep their balance when encountering rough or uneven pavement or getting stuck in a busy crowd.

 Practicing Balance Exercises for Brain Injury Patients